Charter of Human Resources New Zealand

 - Actively promote, generally, the highest standards of HR practice.

-- Demonstrate good character, consistent with his or her role, the prominence of his or her position within HRINZ and in the community as a whole, the principles set out in this Charter, and the objects of HRINZ.
+- Demonstrate good character, consistent with his or her role, the prominence of his or her position within HRNZ and in the community as a whole, the principles set out in this Charter, and the objects of HRNZ.